-For this reason, add taco seasoning to your recipe before salt or higher-sodium condiments like Worcestershire sauce.
-This helps you to avoid over-salting your dish.
+For this reason, add taco seasoning to your recipe before salt or higher-sodium condiments like store-bought Worcestershire and teriyaki sauces.
+This helps you avoid oversalting your dish.
 Then, adjust to taste.

-Taco seasoning is another spice mix that includes cumin.
-It also contains salt, so use it before you add salt or higher-sodium condiments to the recipe.
+Taco seasoning is another spice mixture that can include cumin.
+It also contains salt, so use it before you add salt or higher-sodium condiments to a dish.

-Curry powder blends commonly contain cumin, making them a great substitute.
-Like other spice blends mentioned above, it also brings other flavors into the mix.
+Curry powder blends commonly contain cumin, so they can be a great substitute.
+Like other spice blends mentioned above, curry powder also brings other flavors into the mix.

 Curry powders vary in composition.
-In addition to cumin, they typically include about twenty ground herbs and spices, such as ground ginger, cardamom, turmeric, coriander, fenugreek, black pepper, and cinnamon.
+In addition to cumin, they typically include about 20 ground herbs and spices such as ground ginger, cardamom, turmeric, coriander, fenugreek, black pepper, and cinnamon.

 Combined, these spices yield a warm, aromatic blend with a deep yellow tone.

-Curry is an ideal substitute in Southeast Asian dishes.
-Keep in mind that it will give your dish a striking yellow color from the turmeric.
+Curry is an ideal substitute in some Indonesian- and Malaysian-style foods.
+Keep in mind that it will give your dish a striking yellow color as a result of the turmeric.

 Curry powder largely relies on cumin as a base ingredient, though it also includes many other warm and aromatic spices.
-It’s a good substitute but will make your dish more yellow in color.
+It’s a good substitute but will make your dish more yellow.

 Like curry powder, garam masala is a complex spice and herb blend often used in the cuisines of India, Mauritius, and South Africa.
-As it contains cumin, it works well as a substitute (3).
+Because it contains cumin, it works well as a substitute (

-Garam masala is typically added at the end of the cooking process, giving the dish a warm, citrusy, and inviting aroma.
+Garam masala is typically added at the end of cooking and gives a dish a warm, citrusy, and inviting aroma.

-Known for its vibrant, red color, substituting with paprika will also add a reddish tone to your dish.
+Known for its vibrant red color, paprika will also add a reddish tone to your dish.

-To substitute, begin by using half the amount of cumin called for in the recipe, and if you still need a little more heat, sprinkle in a bit of cayenne or pepper.
+To substitute, begin by using half the amount of cumin called for in the recipe.
+Taste as you go, because a little goes a long way.

-Similarly to cumin, paprika brings smokiness to a dish — but with less heat.
-Be aware that it will also give your dish a reddish tone.
+Similarly to cumin, paprika brings smokiness to a dish, but be aware that it will also give your dish a reddish color.

 As another member of the parsley family, fennel seeds are also a good alternative to cumin.

-Fennel seeds have an anise-like, licorice flavor, which is not found in cumin.
-It will also not deliver the same smokiness and earthiness, but fennel seeds won’t taste out of place when you’re in a pinch.
+Unlike cumin, fennel seeds have an anise-like, licorice flavor.
+They will not deliver the same smokiness and earthiness as cumin but won’t taste out of place when you’re in a pinch.

-Use ground fennel to substitute for ground cumin, and fennel seeds to substitute for cumin seeds.
-Keep in mind, you can always pulverize fennel seeds in a coffee grinder or food processor for a few seconds.
+Use ground fennel to substitute for ground cumin and fennel seeds to substitute for cumin seeds.
+Keep in mind that you can always pulverize fennel seeds in a coffee grinder or food processor for a few seconds to make ground fennel.

-As with the other spice alternatives discussed here, start slow with about half of the amount of cumin that the recipe calls for.
-Then, fold in the spice pinches at a time to taste.
+As with the other spice alternatives discussed here, start slow, with about half the amount of cumin the recipe calls for.
+Then, fold in the spice a pinch at a time to taste.

-If you miss the smoky flavor, consider adding a pinch of paprika to your dish as well.
+If you miss the smoky flavor, consider adding a pinch of coriander to your dish as well.

 As another member of the parsley family, fennel seeds make a great alternative to cumin in a recipe.
 While they don’t mimic the flavor exactly, they will not taste out of place.
 Start with half the amount of cumin the recipe calls for and adjust to taste.

-Cumin is an earthy, aromatic spice that brings citrusy notes to a recipe.
+Cumin is an earthy, aromatic spice that brings citrusy notes to a dish.

-Caraway seeds and ground coriander most closely mimic cumin’s flavor, while curry and chili powders already contain cumin in their blends.
+Caraway seeds and ground coriander most closely mimic cumin’s flavor, while curry and chili powders contain cumin.

-When you’re out of cumin, rest assured knowing that your recipe will still taste fantastic through the use of these clever substitutes.
+When you’re out of cumin, rest assured that your dish will still taste fantastic through the use of these clever substitutes.